Punishment For Having A Blood Transfusion.

 Parents, children, grandchildren, brothers, sisters, ... closest friends, ... all abandon you and pretend you no longer exist if you decided to have a blood transfusion.

-- Shunning is especially harsh because active, practicing JW's don't have any close friends outside the WT religion.
+- Shunning is especially harsh because active, practicing JW's don't have any close friends outside the Watchtower religion.
 They are isolated from the world

 Jehovah's Witnesses believe that eternal life in God's Kingdom is dependent upon strict obedience to God's laws as explained by the Governing Body of Jehovah's Witnesses (God's faithful slave).